nrwl/nx/docs/nx-cloud/concepts/reduce-waste.md

 Note that the 50% chance of any project being modified is an arbitrary number.
 If we had picked a lower chance of being modified all the expected values would decrease as well.
 Every repository is different, but this illustrates that a flatter structure will help speed up your CI pipeline.

-{% disclosure title="The Math Behind the Expected Number of Affected Projects" %}
+{% callout title="The Math Behind the Expected Number of Affected Projects" type="deepdive" %}

 **Definitions:**